UKCloud/documentation/articles/vmware/vmw-how-portal-view-vms.md

 ## Viewing information about edge gateways

-The **Edge Gateways** tab shows properties associates with the edge gateways that are deployed in your VDCs.
+The **Edge Gateways**  tab shows the version of the edge gateways in your VDCs.

 1. Select the **Edge Gateway** tab.

-2. From the **Select Edge** list, select the edge gateway you want to work with.
+2. From the **Select Edge** list, select the edge gateway you want to look at.

-    - The **Config** tab shows basic configuration information for the edge
+3. The **VM version** field shows the version of the selected edge gateway.

-    - The **Firewall** tab shows you information about the firewall rules configured for the edge.

-    - The **NAT** tab shows you information about the NAT rules configured for the edge.

-    - The **VPN** tab displays any VPNs that have been created against the selected edge

-    - The **Events** tab displays any events associated with the edge.
+4. For information about how to upgrade your edge gateway to the latest version, see [*How to upgrade your edge gateway*](vmw-how-upgrade-edge.md)

+> [!NOTE]
+> The remaining features of the **Edge Gateway** tab have been deprecated.

 ## Viewing bandwidth monitoring information